 Please do not hesitate in contacting me.
 I am here for you.

 There are several ways to contact me; by email at Sebrina.firstname.lastname@example.org or by phone at 760-500-2539.
 I look forward to hearing from you.

 What is the Unit, Personal and Family Readiness Program?

 The Unit, Personal and Family Readiness Program provides support to the individual Service Member and their family to successfully balance life, career and mission events.
 This support is provided through proactive outreach and intervention using Official Communication, Information, Referrals and Resources to build personal resiliency and maintain both Unit and Personal Readiness and Deployment Support.
 This support is extend to the Service Members entire family and includes children, spouses, parents and other extended family members.

 Who can participate?

 Everyone is encouraged to participate.
 This includes parents, grandparents, siblings, spouses, fiancées, children and more.
 If you are interested, we’d love to have you.

 Headquarters U.S. Marine Corps conducted a study that found our volunteers were overworked and overburdened.
 By having a civilian Deployment Readiness Coordinator ((DRC), it removes a majority of the burden from the volunteers.
 This frees up volunteers to support and interact with the unit’s families and participate in the events they enjoy.
 The expanded roles also allow the volunteers to tailor their participation to what they enjoy.
 If you enjoy planning events, you can be a Family Readiness Volunteer.
 If you would rather provide input and help shape the program, then the Family Readiness Advisor role is perfect for you.
 The goal is to provide our volunteers with more choices and less stress while maintaining that vital family contact.

 Who do I contact to sign-up/ ask questions?

-Contact the Family Readiness Officer for more details.
+Contact the Deployment Readiness Coordinator for more details.